 Skip to content

 Lower Broken and Nine Mile creeks have been regulated for over a century.
 Before regulation, the creeks would have had most of their flow in winter/spring and contracted to isolated pools or dried out during summer/autumn.
 The adjacent floodplain would have also flooded regularly.
 The creeks now have numerous weirs that maintain a relatively constant water level from mid-August until mid-May to support irrigated agriculture and little flow during the non-irrigation season.
-These modifications have changed the way native species use the creek and have introduced invasive species such as arrowhead.
+These modifications have changed the way native species use the creek and favour invasive species (such as arrowhead).
 Previously, native fish would have moved into the creek when it was flowing and returned to the Murray River as it dried.
 Both creeks now provide year-round habitat for native fish, and fish passage structures allow fish to move between weir pools.
 Water for the environment is used to support these permanent fish habitats by providing flows to trigger fish movement and support fish passage, encourage the growth of native plants, promote in-stream productivity, control water quality and flush the water fern azolla as necessary.

 Regulated water is delivered to lower Broken Creek from the Goulburn and Murray systems via the irrigation channel network.
 Lower Broken Creek is operated separately from upper Broken Creek and Broken River, which are both supplied from Lake Nillahcootie on upper Broken River.